Simple Perceptron: Python implementation

 Artificial neural networks are one of the main lines of study in the field of artificial intelligence today.
 This family of algorithms allows solving tasks as complex and diverse as image recognition, natural language processing or music generation.
 The main constituent unit of these models is the simple perceptron, which essentially mimics the basic functioning of a biological neuron.

-We start with a set of input data, each with a number of independent or explanatory variables x⃗ = (x1,… ,xN) and a dependent or target variable y.
-The purpose of the perceptron is to learn how to predict the variable y from the variables x⃗, and to do so it needs to learn from a dataset called the training set.
-Thus, given an observation (x⃗(i), 𝑦(i)), the model outputs a prediction ŷ(i) according to the function
+We start with a set of input data, each with a number of independent or explanatory variables Variable vector graphics representation= (x1,… ,xN) and a dependent or target variable 𝑦.
+Specifically, the purpose of the perceptron is to learn how to predict the variable y from the variables Variable vector graphics representation.
+To do so it needs to learn from a dataset called the training set.
+Thus, given an observation (Variable vector graphics representation(i), 𝑦(i)), the model outputs a prediction ŷ(i) according to the function

-where φ is the activation function and ω⃗ = (ω1,…,ωN) is the vector of weights, which is initialized randomly.
+where φ is the activation function and Graphical representation of the weight vector = (ω1,…,ωN) is the vector of weights, which is initialized randomly.

 How does the model learn?
-After each input example, the predicted value is compared with the actual value, in order to quantify the error made by means of a cost function (or loss function) 𝐽(x⃗(i), 𝑦(i)).
-Note that, given an input vector x⃗(i), the predicted value depends only on the weights, so given a training example (x⃗(i), 𝑦(i)), the cost function depends only on the vector of weights, 𝐽 = 𝐽(ω⃗).
+After each input example, the predicted value is compared with the actual value.
+In this way, the error made is quantified using a cost function (or loss function) 𝐽(ŷ(i), 𝑦(i)).
+Note that, given an input vector Variable vector graphics representation(i), the predicted value depends only on the weights.
+Therefore, given a training example (Variable vector graphics representation(i), 𝑦(i)), the cost function depends solely on the vector of weights, 𝐽 = 𝐽(Graphical representation of the weight vector).

 To better illustrate the whole process described above, let’s look at a specific example.

-Suppose that we work in a bank and we want to build a model that predicts whether a customer will repay a loan or not, based on only two independent variables: the amount of the loan granted and the customer’s monthly income.
+Suppose that we work in a bank and we want to build a model that predicts whether a customer will repay a loan or not, based on only two independent variables.
+On the one hand, the amount of the loan granted and, on the other, the customer’s monthly income.
 To do this, we need a training set consisting of many observations of customers for whom we know these two variables, as well as whether they repaid the loan or not.

 import pandas as pd